randy408/libspng/README.md

 # Versioning

-Releases follow the [semantic versioning](https://semver.org/) scheme, new releases until 1.0.0 may introduce breaking changes.
+Releases follow the [semantic versioning](https://semver.org/) scheme.

+API/ABI changes can be tracked [here](https://abi-laboratory.pro/index.php?view=timeline&l=libspng).

 # Licensing

 Code is licensed under the BSD 2-clause "Simplified" License.

+The [PngSuite](http://www.schaik.com/pngsuite/) and other images from libpng are used for regression testing.

 # Testing